Axolotls Diseases, Parasites & Remedies

 Most illnesses in axolotls are caused by poor water conditions.
 They are prone to ammonia and nitrite poisoning, in addition to fungal and bacterial infections.

 Axolotls also commonly succumb to digestive impaction because of swallowing inappropriate items like pebbles and gravel, and even other creatures.
-Since the pets love cold temperatures, they will easily develop hypothermia if temperatures are too high.
+Since the pets love cold temperatures, they will easily develop hyperthermia if temperatures are too high.